krzysztofzuraw/blog/blog/2016/2016-05-22-ports-adapters/index.md

 ---
 title: Ports and Adapters in python - part one
 date: '2016-05-22T10:20Z'
-slug: '/blog/2016/ports-and-adapters-in-python-part-one.html'
+slug: '/blog/2016/ports-and-adapters-in-python-part-one'
 tags:
   - django
   - python
   - design_patterns
-readNext: '/blog/2016/ports-and-adapters-in-python-part-two.html'
 ---

 **Welcome!
 Today I'm going to start series about how to use port and